landoncayia/landoncayia/README.md

 ### Hello - I'm Landon!
-I am a Christian first, a husband second, and a developer third.
+I am a Christian first, a husband second, a learner third, and a technology nerd fourth.

-- 🔭 I’m currently working on building up my GitHub portfolio with projects, hoping to do some contracted work.
-I am also searching for a full-time software development position, with a focus on iOS development.
-- 🌱 I’m currently learning Swift, SwiftUI, and JavaScript.
-- 🤔 I’m looking for help with learning how to make open source contributions.
-- 📫 How to reach me: landon.cayia@gmail.com
-- ⚡ Fun fact: I enjoy discussing personal finance and budgeting!

-Some of my favorite things:

-- 📚 Reading (fiction and nonfiction)
-- 💻 Apple tech
-- 📱 Apps and games by indie/independent developers
+#### What am I currently working on?
+I am a full-time iOS developer at Vermont Information Processing (VIP) in Colchester, Vermont.
+VIP develops software for the beverage industry, helping sales reps, delivery drivers, and more keep track of their inventory, sales, and other company information.

+#### What am I learning?
+I am currently focusing on improving my communication skills (which I see as equally important to development skills).

+As an iOS developer, I am always honing my programming skills in Swift and Objective-C, version control with Git, and the Xcode IDE.
+Other areas in tech which interest me include user experience (UX) design, mindful technology use, and artificial intelligence and its impact on humanity.

+#### Where do I want to go next?
+I am always looking to learn.
+I need to be challenged to grow, and will jump at any opportunity to do so.
+Contact me via [email](mailto:landon.cayia@gmail.com) if you want to get to know me.

+#### What do I enjoy outside of work?
+- Reading (my favorite genres include theology, politics, personal finance, technology, mystery, thriller, and crime)
-- 👟 Outdoor activities like walking, hiking, and cycling
+- Spending time outside (walking, hiking, and cycling)
-- 🎧 Listening to music and podcasts
+- Listening to classical music and (also somewhat classical) podcasts
+- Apple products (the elegance of its hardware and software, not the company itself)
+- Daydreaming about being able to do my job without looking at a screen all day (a man can dream, right?)